-According to the researchers, a link found between the Roman names on the wall and St Patrick’s birthplace securely ties the saint’s place of birth to Old Kilpatrick.
+According to the researchers, a link found between the Roman names on the wall and Saint Patrick’s birthplace securely ties the saint’s place of birth to Old Kilpatrick.

-It proves St. Patrick, the Apostle of Ireland, was born in the year 387 at Kilpatrick, near Dumbarton which is in Scotland.
+It proves Saint Patrick, the Apostle of Ireland, was born in the year 387 at Kilpatrick, near Dumbarton which is in Scotland.
 Patrick tells us that he grew up in Bannavem Taberniae, but efforts to locate this place precisely have so far failed.
-He tells us elsewhere that he was a Briton, and a Roman citizen
+He tells us elsewhere that he was a Briton, and a Roman citizen.

 His birth name was actually Maewyn Succat -- it wasn't until he was in the Church that it was changed to Patricius, or Patrick.